 Promos/Refunds: Promos is the number of promotions used in orders (not counting Amazon’s special promos).
 Refunds is just the number of units refunded.

 Checking the Sales Tax and/or PPC costs boxes will factor those in for that period.
 The default calculations do not include Sales Tax or PPC.

-You can further customize each Dashlet by rolling over the top right corner to get additional icons:
+You can further customize each Dashlet by clicking the top right corner to get additional options: